socomsystems/documentation/admin_manual/configuration_user/instruction_set_for_users.rst

 Search/get users
 ----------------

-Retrieves a list of users from the Nextcloud server.
+Retrieves a list of users from the cyfrSpaces server.
 Authentication is done by sending a Basic HTTP Authorization header.

 **Syntax: ocs/v1.php/cloud/users**